June 12, 2020

 Wolf Lodge Bay is extremely important locally and regionally for fisheries and wildlife including kokanee, Chinook salmon, cutthroat trout, several warm water fish species, deer, raptors (including bald eagles), shorebirds, songbirds, upland birds, water birds and waterfowl.
 The value of fisheries from the north end of CdA Lake to the local economy is extensive and is derived largely from kokanee production in the Beauty Bay/Wolf Lodge Bay vicinity.
 This fishery generates millions of dollars for the local economy.
 Increased boat traffic in this shallow bay has the great potential to stir up bottom sediments negatively effecting water quality and fisheries spawning and rearing habitat decreasing fisheries populations’ in the northern half of CdA Lake.

 The applicant has not provided any proposals for mitigating the effects of North Idaho Maritime operations on spawning kokanee salmon and migrating, newly hatched fry including timing of proposed construction activities.
 Wolf Lodge Creek and the shoreline around it is critical salmon spawning habitat as is noted by IDFG.
 The operation will include extensive boat/barge traffic to and from the site daily, directly through salmon spawning habitat.
-This shallow bay is completely undeveloped and has never the proposed levels of motorized boat traffic a commercial maritime operation would visit on the environmentally sensitive bay.
+This shallow bay is completely undeveloped and has never experienced the proposed levels of motorized boat traffic a commercial maritime operation would visit on the environmentally sensitive bay.